temporalio/documentation/docs-src/self-hosted/how-to-set-up-codec-server.md

 It is important to establish how you will provide access to your Codec Server.
 Because it is designed to decode potentially sensitive data with a single API call, access to a production Codec Server should be restricted.

-Depending on your infrastructure and risk levels, it may be sufficient to restrict HTTP ingress to your Codec Server (such as by using a VPN like [WireGuard](https://www.wireguard.com/)).
+Depending on your infrastructure and risk levels, it might be sufficient to restrict HTTP ingress to your Codec Server (such as by using a VPN like [WireGuard](https://www.wireguard.com/)).
 The Temporal Web UI can communicate with a Codec Server that is only accessible on `localhost`, as you'll see in the exercise at the end of this chapter, so this is a legitimate security pattern.
 However, if your Codec Server is exposed to the internet at all, you will likely need an authentication solution.